dakshbhatnagar/dakshbhatnagar/README.md

 - Equipped with a strong technical background.
 Worked with tools:-
   - Google Sheets, MS Excel
-  - Tableau and Looker Studio and Google AppScript
+  - Tableau, Looker Studio; and
   - SQL, Python, Google Appscript

 - Demonstrates deep understanding of data analysis principles and methodologies